craftoid/shades-of-prime/readme.md

 [Exploring the Patterns in the last digits of Prime Numbers](http://www.nature.com/news/peculiar-pattern-found-in-random-prime-numbers-1.19550)

-Two consecutive prime numbers are less random than mathematicians used to think they were.
+Prime numbers are less random than mathematicians used to think they were.
 This is immediately evident when looking at the frequency of the last digits of consecutive primes.

 ### Code